Overflow and clipping

 scroll

-is set to a value other that ‘visible’, clipping will occur on both axes.
+If either overflow-x or overflow-y is set to a value other than ‘visible’, clipping will occur on both axes.

 overflow